Emmyy882/Emmyy882/README.md

-- 👋 **Hi there, Welcome!**

 ![myimage](https://github.com/Emmyy882/Emmyy882/assets/110739304/eed06ca0-fbd4-45d7-9cda-081b7428f7e9)

-Hello My name is **Agbaje Emmanuel.** I am a Student🧑‍🎓 at National Open University of Nigeria taking BS Computer Science.
+Hello My name is **Agbaje Emmanuel.** A BS Computer Science student at the National Open University of Nigeria (NOUN).

-I have a huge interest in Technology🧑‍💻, Software Engineering and Development!
-Currently studying **Software Engineering at ALX**

-I'm also Learning the Go Programming Language :)

-I Love to join different communities that helps in sharpening my skills and pushes me to be better.

-- 🧑‍🏭 I'm currently working on this page.
-- 👀 I’m interested in Everything Tech.. :)
+I'm a passionate tech enthusiat with a growth mindset who is curious in exploring the possibilies in the world of technology.
+With a strong foundation in Software Engineering, I possess a unique blend of technical and analytical skills.
+Proficient in Programming Languages such as C, Python, JavaScript and Rust.
+Always eager to learn and looking forward to collaborating on exciting projects.

-- 🌱 ALX Software Engineering Alumni
+- ALX Software Engineering Alumni
-- 💞️ I’m looking forward to collaborating on projects so I can increase my skill level
 - 📫 How to reach me on Gmail emmaagbaje3@gmail.com, Twitter @EmmyyAgbaje

 - ### :hammer_and_wrench: Languages and Tools :